LDDestroier/NFT-Extra/README.md

 # NFT-Extra

-NFT Extra is a standalone expansion of the NFT API, made to ease the process of transforming NFT images.
+NFT Extra is a standalone expansion and general API for the NFT image format, made to ease the process of transforming and drawing NFT images.

 Stretch, merge, flip, rotate, and more.
+Can be loaded in a regular Lua 5.2 terminal as well.

 ## Documentation